AI

 Complex workflows under 10,000 operations monthly?
 Make gives you more control at reasonable cost, assuming you have technical capacity for the complexity.

 AI workflows at scale?
 Stop paying the middleware tax.
 Build direct API integration, adopt MCP for future-proofing, or use open-source platforms where you control the infrastructure.
+Run a proper TCO analysis before committing to any platform at volume.

 The zapier ai vs make comparison assumes you need to pick one of these platforms.
 Most teams running serious AI automation discover they need neither.